 Strep throat treatment

-You should start feeling better quickly — within a day or two of starting antibiotics.
+You should start feeling better within a day or two of starting antibiotics.

-In addition to a sore throat, colds cause these symptoms:
+In addition to a sore throat, other common cold symptoms include:

 Influenza, also known as the flu, is a contagious viral illness.
 It causes many of the same symptoms as a cold, including a sore throat.

-The virus spreads through bodily fluids like saliva, which is why it’s sometimes called the “kissing disease.”
+The virus transmits through bodily fluids like saliva, which is why it’s sometimes called the “kissing disease.”
 It occurs in around

 - extreme tiredness